 HOW TO COOK IN THE OVEN

-You may pan sear carne asada but unless you have a large grill pan, your steak will not fit and will need to be cut in half and cooked in two batches.
-Heat one tablespoon olive oil in a large cast iron skillet over medium-high heat.
-Cook for 6-8 minutes per side or until it reaches desired temperature.
+You may pan-sear carne asada, but unless you have a large grill pan, your steak will not fit and will need to be cut in half, cooked in two batches.
+Heat 1 tablespoon of olive oil in a large cast-iron skillet over medium-high heat.
+Cook for 6-8 minutes per side, or until the internal temperature reaches the desired level.TIPS AND TRICKS

 - Marinate long enough.
-I recommend marinating the carne asada for the maximum 12 hours.
+I recommend marinating the carne asada for a maximum of 12 hours.
 This will infuse the steak with TONS of flavor and optimal juiciness.

 - Flip carne asada once using tongs.
 Only flip/touch your steak once for the perfect caramelized crust.
-Only use tongs to flip the meat because a fork will pierce the meat and you will continuously loose juices and tenderness.
+Only use tongs to flip the meat, as a fork will pierce it, causing you to continuously lose juices and tenderness.

 HOW TO STORE & REHEAT

-- STOVE TOP: Heat one tablespoon oil or butter in a skillet over medium high heat.
-The fat will help the carne asada stay tender; youmay substitute with water.
-Once hot, add steak and cook undisturbed for a couple minutes, then begin to cook and stir until warmed through.
-Take care not to overcook or it can become dry.
+- STOVE TOP: Heat one tablespoon oil or butter in a skillet over medium-high heat.
+The fat will help the carne asada stay tender.
+Once hot, add the steak and cook undisturbed for a couple of minutes.
+Then, begin to cook and stir until warmed through.
+Take care not to overcook, or it can become dry.

 Did You Make This Recipe?